Dead or Alive 6

 Dead or Alive 6 received mixed reviews from critics, who praised its gameplay, stages, and beginner-friendly tutorials, but criticized its lackluster multiplayer functions, emphasizing the absence of online lobbies at launch.
 A free-to-play version of the game titled Dead or Alive 6: Core Fighters was released on March 15, 2019.
+An updated version called Dead or Alive 6 Last Round was released on June 25, 2026 alongside the free-to-play version titled Dead or Alive 6 Last Round: Core Fighters for PlayStation 5, Xbox Series X/S, and Windows.

+By mid-2026, the cumulative sales of Dead or Alive 6 and Dead or Alive 6 Last Round combined have sold over 1 million copies worldwide, while the free-to-play versions reached over 8 million downloads.

 Gameplay

-The game is markedly graphically violent in contrast to the previous entries in the Dead or Alive series.
+The game is more graphically violent compared to previous entries in the series.

 New features include slow-motion moments and visible damage on the fighters during the course of the fight, while the sweat effects from Dead or Alive 5 return and are more pronounced.
 Dead or Alive 6 also marks the first time for the series to have costume customization mode.
 The game adds blood effects and new violence physics that can be user-adjusted or turned off in the options.

 The game is supposed to be more accessible for newcomers.
 New mechanics introduced are the Fatal Rush, a beginner-friendly mechanic where pressing one button multiple times results in the character performing a simple combo, and the Break Gauge, a meter that builds up as the characters attack.
 If the Gauge is full, a Fatal Rush will culminate in a Break Blow, similar to what the Critical Blow in Dead or Alive 5 would do.
 There is a new mechanic named the Break Hold, where the character reverses an opponent, stunning them, before appearing behind them, open for a counter.
 The juggling ground-bounce system in this game is also being enhanced to extend juggle combos.

 Characters

-The game launched with a base roster of 24 characters.
-New to the fighter roster are Diego, a Mexican-American street fighter hailing from New York City, who enters the tournament in order to provide funding for his sick mother, Kula Diamond, a modified human from The King of Fighters series, mainly based on her appearance from The King of Fighters XIV, who was created by an organization called NESTS, NiCO, a M.I.S.T. scientist and silat martial artist from Finland, who wears a pair of EMF rings to utilize lightning-based attacks, and Tamaki, a Japanese former model turned fashion designer who made her debut in Dead or Alive Xtreme Venus Vacation and fights using aikido.
+The game launched with a base roster of 24 characters, with an additional 7 characters released as downloadable content.
+New to the fighter roster are Diego, a Mexican-American street fighter hailing from New York City, who enters the tournament in order to provide funding for his sick mother; NiCO, a M.I.S.T. scientist and silat martial artist from Finland, who wears a pair of EMF rings to utilize lightning-based attacks; Tamaki, a Japanese former model turned fashion designer who made her debut in Dead or Alive Xtreme Venus Vacation and fights using aikido; and guest character Kula Diamond from The King of Fighters series, a modified human who was created by an organization called NESTS.

 Characters listed in bold are new to the series or playable for the first time; characters listed in italics are guest characters.